 Surface and groundwater levels generally increased throughout the District over the last week.
 Approximately three-quarters of the United States Geological Survey (USGS) real-time wells in the Kissimmee Basin (KB) within the District boundaries are at medians levels, with the remainder in the upper percentile ranges for this time of year.
-The majority of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
-Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.01, 19.43, and 19.24 feet, all above the fourteen feet agricultural cut-off.
-The majority of the stations are at median levels and higher in the UEC.
-Surface and groundwater levels increased in half of the Lower East Coast (LEC) stations over the past week.
-Seventy percent of the Biscayne aquifer monitor wells are at median levels or their upper percentile ranges for this time of year.
-Surface water levels decreased slightly in Everglades National Park and C-111 basin.
+About half of the surface water and groundwater stations across the KB recorded increases in water levels over the last week.
+Stages in the Upper East Coast (UEC) canals C-23, C-24, and C-25 are at 21.09, 19.92, and 18.96 feet, all above the fourteen feet agricultural cut-off.
+Over half of the stations are at median levels and higher in the UEC, with the remainder in the lower percentile ranges.
+Surface and groundwater levels increased in about half of the Lower East Coast (LEC) stations over the past week.
+Approximately seventy percent of the Biscayne aquifer monitor wells are at median levels or their upper percentile ranges for this time of year.
+Surface water levels are on the low side in Everglades National Park.

 Groundwater levels increased in a majority of the stations in the Lower West Coast (LWC) over the last seven days.
 The majority of the Surficial aquifer wells are in the median percentile ranges.
-Seventy percent of the Lower Tamiami aquifer wells are at median levels.
-Approximately sixty percent of the Sandstone aquifer monitor wells are in the median percentile ranges, with the remainder split evenly between lower and upper percentile ranges.
+About eighty percent of the Lower Tamiami aquifer wells are at median levels and higher for this time of year.
+Approximately eighty percent of the Sandstone aquifer monitor wells are in their lower percentile ranges.
 About sixty percent of the Mid-Hawthorn aquifer monitor wells are also in the lower percentile ranges, with the remainder at upper percentile ranges.
 Figure 1 summarizes current water level conditions.